-There are two main floating markets near Bangkok Damnoen Saduak and Amphawa.
+There are two main floating markets near Bangkok; Damnoen Saduak and Amphawa Market.
 The first one is the most famous and touristy, the second one is supposed to be more local and authentic.
-We went to check and compare two of them and on the way stopped at two railway markets.
-Here is our Best floating markets Thailand guide with itinerary, comparison and tips.
+We went to check and compare two of them and on the way stopped at two railway markets including the famous Maeklong market.

 Maeklong train market

-We just got off our van when a Thai lady ran for us, almost drag us to the counter saying we have to take a boat for 40 Bhat to get to the market.
+We just got off our van when a Thai lady ran to us, almost drag us to the counter saying we have to take a boat for 40 Bhat to get to the market.
 When we refused she tried to assure us it was impossible to get there on foot, we ignored her and kept walking on the road towards the market.
 It’s about 800m to get there and to see everything you don’t need a boat, there are plenty of walks through and bridges.

-By 10am the main canal got soo crowded with tourist boats they couldn’t even drive through.
-The market itself caters for tourists, snakes for photos, souvenirs, magic medicine etc. We found it less interesting than Amphawa and more expensive and touristy.
+By 10am the main canal got so crowded with tourist boats they couldn’t even drive through.
+The market itself caters to tourists, snakes for photos, souvenirs, magic medicine, etc. We found this floating market less interesting than Amphawa and more expensive and touristy.

 Tree temple Wat Bang Koong

-On the way to Wat Bang Koong we visited two other temples, as always quite impressive and beautiful.
+On the way to Wat Bang Koong, we visited two other temples, as always quite impressive and beautiful.
 First was Wat…, beautiful white building, meringue looking roof, nobody around except for about 10 dogs sleeping quietly next to the Buddhas.

-Across the road there is some kind of a zoo Bang Kung Camp with goats, pigs, donkeys and one camel, you can buy some grocery and feed them.
+Across the road there is some kind of a zoo Bang Kung Camp with goats, pigs, donkeys, and one camel, you can buy some grocery and feed them.

 To finish our intense day we went for a night walk on the market and jumped for a boat ride to watch fireflies.
 And we saw really many fireflies along the river banks, it was a very good end of our market adventure in Thailand.

-What market is the best?
+Which Bangkok’s floating and railway market is the best?

 If you have to choose only one market go to Amphawa, it’s the most interesting, colorful and bustling out of four.
 Let’s compare two railway markets and two floating markets.

-Maha Cha vs Maeklong
+Maha Chai vs Maeklong railway market

-Amphawa vs Damnoen Saduak, the beast floating market
+Amphawa vs Damnoen Saduak floating market

 Definitely Amphawa.
 1. Less touristy, mostly Thai people from Bangkok.
 2. Opened from morning till late, 9-10pm, at night gets very colorful and bright.
-3. Here you can find a lot more typical Thai food, all these squids, shrimps, dried fish, pork balls, fried dough etc. 4.
+3. Here you can find a lot more typical Thai food, all these squids, shrimps, dried fish, pork balls, fried dough, etc. 4.
 Food is cheaper at Amphawa.
 5. You can walk around, take photos, videos and nobody tries to insist on buying something.
-6. Can taste many things for free.
+6. It can taste many things for free.
 7. Nobody tries to charge you more because you are a tourist.